tpegolotti/SPHGen/README.md

 We compile using `GCC 14.1.0` and use `Python 3.12.12` for the code generation.

 Generating the library requires Jinja for template generation, sympy and numpy for verification.
-Install correct versions by executing `pip install -r requirements.txt`.
+Install correct versions by executing `pip3 install -r requirements.txt`.

 ### Optional dependencies (for paper experiments)